-The dates for this year’s Remembrance Week Event have been finalized.
-Our event will take place from November 9 – 16, 2016.
+This year’s19th Annual Remembrance Week Event will take place from November 9 – 16, 2016.

 As usual, we will have visits to the former POW camp sites complete with memorial services, local sightseeing tours, and of course the Remembrance Day service at the Taiwan POW Memorial on the site of the former Kinkaseki POW Camp in Jinguashi on November 13th.

 We hope that former POWs and their families will make an effort to come as we have a special program prepared for these guests.
 If you are interested in attending, and for more information, please contact the Society by email or mail (please see the "contacts" page).